 Folksy

 Folksy is a well-established UK-based online market that was first launched back in 2008.
 Although only UK sellers are able to trade on the platform, customers from around the world can buy your products.
-The site is known for having a supportive community of buyers and crafters, and it’s a great UK alternative to Etsy.
+The site is known for having a supportive community of buyers, makers and crafters, and it’s a great UK alternative to Etsy.

 MadeMe